 DRAFT 3

 Learning Continuity and Attendance Plan Template (2020-21) 3

 General Information 3

 Stakeholder Engagement 4

 Continuity of Learning 6

 In-Person Instructional Offerings 6

 Actions Related to In-Person Instructional Offerings [additional rows and actions may be added as necessary] 11

 Distance Learning Program 12

 Continuity of Instruction 12

 Access to Devices and Connectivity 17

 Pupil Participation and Progress 18

 Distance Learning Professional Development 19

 Staff Roles and Responsibilities 19

 Supports for Pupils with Unique Needs 19

 Actions Related to the Distance Learning Program [additional rows and actions may be added as necessary] 22

 Pupil Learning Loss 23

 Pupil Learning Loss Strategies 23

 Effectiveness of Implemented Pupil Learning Loss Strategies 24

 Actions to Address Pupil Learning Loss [additional rows and actions may be added as necessary] 25

 Mental Health and Social and Emotional Well-Being 25

 Pupil and Family Engagement and Outreach 27

 School Nutrition 28

 Breakfast & Lunch at School 28

 Meal Kit Program 29

-Additional Actions to Implement the Learning Continuity Plan [additional rows and actions may be added as necessary] 29
+Additional Actions to Implement the Learning Continuity Plan [additional rows and actions may be added a MOTION NO. 96-2020/21 29

-Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students 29
+Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students DOCUMENT NO. 186-2020/21 29